 Major Nigel Price, 7th Duke of Edinburgh’s Own Gurkha Rifles.
 Falklands veteran

-I work as a freelance battlefield guide for Leger Holidays and Tales of the Battlefield Tours in the UK.
-I am also available to guide bespoke tours.
+I work as a freelance battlefield guide and in that role work for ZEITGEIST BATTLEFIELD TOURS in the UK.
+I am also available to create and guide bespoke tours.